 Your site will rank better organically if you have a healthy system of backlinks in place.
 These can be achieved several ways, but essentially means having other sites and articles link to content on your site.
 If you are generating professional content that establishes you as an expert in your field, then it is not unlikely that another site (such as a blog or journalistic site) will link to a page from your site as a way of substantiating their own points.
 You can attempt to upsell yourself to such sites, or you can choose to make use of an SEO company to generate articles for these sites that backlink to you.
 Backlinks are to be managed carefully though, you don’t want to over “farm” this useful tactic.
 It needs to be apparent to Google that you have a trusted voice on your subject matter that is useful and valuable to sources outside of your own website.

 When pages from your site are used as links in pages outside of your own site, Google sees this as a credit to your content and factors it in to how capable you are of offering professional responses to the queries of people searching the web, and this leads to an organic higher ranking.
 This makes backlinks a very important step in improving your SEO worth to search engines and organic results.
 Given that you cannot control the content of other pages and what links they choose to use (there are so many pages of information on the web for content creators to sift through when choosing their links), it makes good sense to employ a professional SEO company to assist with generating these backlinks to your pages.
+If you are looking to tackle this task yourself, here is a great guide to broken link building from our friends over at Respona.

 So far, the concept seems simple enough.
 You have the task of picking keywords and writing content, both with a little effort to stay focused.
 The point at which this becomes difficult, as mentioned is when you consider that this will be quite a mainstream approach.
 To boost your efforts for noteworthy results requires the ongoing task of checking on how your keywords are doing, researching competitor topics, staying abreast of what affects rankings, and finding the balance of keeping content active and not overcrowding your site.